Shamash Alidina is one of the UK’s most well-known mindfulness teachers.

 After that, his well-mapped out career path began to unravel.

 “In the summer I got a job placement, helping to make an oil rig.
 It didn’t sit well with me at all.
-Apart from the environmental side, the job was quite dull, with everyone sat in the same desks and no talking.”
+Apart from the painfully destructive environmental side, the job was also really dull, with everyone sat in the same desks and no sense of joy.”

 The wrong path